williamjohnston/williamjohnston.github.io/_pages/about.md

 I completed my PhD at McGill University.
 [My thesis](/files/Johnston-2024-Event_Structure_and_Serial_Verbs_in_Hmong.pdf), co-supervised by Jessica Coon and Luis Alonso-Ovalle, examines the structure and meaning of serial verb constructions in Hmong.
 These constructions serve a wide range of functions, expressing causation, directed motion, culmination, and other meanings.

-I have taught courses in semantic theory and linguistic typology, as well as a general introduction to linguistics.
+I teach courses in semantic theory, linguistic typology, and other topics.